- About About

 Be forthright.
 There is nothing wrong or illegal about discussing medical cannabis with your doctor.
 Federal courts have ruled that the First Amendment protects doctors in discussing medical cannabis and recommending it to their patients.
 Doctors are accustomed to patients bringing ideas to them about treatment options and preferences, and cannabis therapeutics should be no different.

 Your doctor may be unfamiliar with medical cannabis and hesitant to recommend it, so bring documentation to explain the science and support your experience.
-ASA has created a series of educational booklets for this very reason.
-Our Condition-based Booklets and other research can be found in the publications section of the website.
+ASA has created a series publications located in the publications section of the website.
 Your doctor may not have an understanding of the local laws either.
 You may also consider bringing them relevant forms and website links for your state.
 Look up your state and visit the Recommending Cannabis page.

 A primary care physician with an understanding of your medical history is the best person to consult first about medical cannabis.
 However, we understand that not everyone has a regular doctor, and many physicians remain unfamiliar with the medical uses of cannabis or are afraid of getting in trouble.
 In addition, some patients are concerned with their current health insurance company finding out about their use of medical cannabis.
 For these and other reasons, many patients consult one of the many doctors with a specialty practice in medical cannabis.
 No matter what doctor you see, here are some pointers: